 I particularly like to talk with top students who are interested in going to graduate school.
 Such students ought to see a faculty advisor two or three years prior to graduating.
 Most students have serious misunderstandings about what is important for getting into a top graduate school.

 Who belongs in the major?
-CS and CSE are good majors for people who enjoy and are good at problem solving.
+CS and CSE are good majors for people who enjoy and are good at solving artificial problems.
 Clever people who like creating stuff and like thinking about problems clearly and abstractly.
 If you like to work puzzles, that’s a good sign.
 If you dislike math and physics, that’s a bad sign.
-If you have a sincere and strong commitment to directly and tangibly helping people or the environment, I regret that that that may be a bad sign, too.
-From my point of view, the characteristics of a good computer scientist students are relatively uncommon, and so CS and CSE ought not to be terribly popular majors.
-But they are.
+If you have a sincere and strong commitment to directly and tangibly helping people or the environment, I regret that that may be a bad sign, too.

 Good people in industry understand this.
 I recall once speaking to a VP at a major tech company.
 I asked him from what undergraduate major he prefers to hire.
 His answer?
 English.
 His least favorite major?
 Engineering.
 “English majors can communicate,” he claimed.
 “Engineering majors cannot.”